Skip to content

 OpsWerks owned coordination, communications, approvals, pre-checks, execution, monitoring, and post-checks.
 The customer’s FTE manager set cluster sequence and patching priority.

 Lower environments first (dev, qa, perf), then cert, staging, and production.
-US East and US West ran on separate days to minimize risk.
+US East and US West ran on separate days.

-Deployment ran on OpsWerks-built scripts and each batch was validated by pre-check and post-check health scripts.
+Deployment ran on OpsWerks-built scripts, with every batch validated by pre-check and post-check health scripts.

 Grafana and Prometheus dashboards, tuned across prior engagements, tracked every batch.
-Manual watch during high-risk windows let the team take action before alerts fired.
+Manual watch during high-risk windows let the team act before alerts fired.

 Open conference calls and dedicated Slack threads, grouped by team owner, kept teams aligned.
 OpsWerks managed approvals, escalating delays through the FTE project manager.

-An OpsWerks engineer caught that the customer's traffic engineering stacks were running a different EKS version that had to be upgraded first.
-If this upgrade sequence were incorrect, regional traffic failover would have broken at cutover, on services used by hundreds of millions of users.
+An OpsWerks engineer caught that the customer’s traffic engineering stacks were running a different EKS version that had to be upgraded first.
+If the sequence had been wrong, regional traffic failover would have broken at cutover on services used by hundreds of millions of users.
 The team raised it, replanned, and executed without disruption.

 Saying nothing would have been easier, and a failure at cutover would only have meant more work for OpsWerks.
 The team raised it because it was right for the customer.